cloudmesh/cloudmesh-ee/docs/source/readme.rst

 Instalation
 -----------

-When you install cloudmesh-sbatch, you will also be installing cloudmesh shell (`cms`) as part of the Cloudmesh ecosystem.
-It allows cloudmesh sbatch to be run either in commandline or scripted mode.
+When you install cloudmesh-ee, you will also be installing cloudmesh shell (`cms`) as part of the Cloudmesh ecosystem.
+It allows cloudmesh ee to be run either in commandline or scripted mode.

 The instalation is easy via pip

 .. code-block:: console

-   $ pip install cloudmesh-sbatch
+   $ pip install cloudmesh-ee
    $ cms help

 Please do not forget to say `cms help` the first time you use cms as it set